1-3 working days delivery for in stock items (unless stated otherwise on the product page); may be longer for rural postcodes.

 For more information click here

-For a range of acoustic treatment for restaurants click here
+We have a full range of acoustic treatment for restaurants

 Restaurants can be very noisy places.
 Modern high class design thinking includes marble floors, plenty of glass, hard-surface tables, trendy ceilings, mirrors, etc. All of these contribute to a potentially painful dining experience, no matter how good the food.